panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) characterizes the degree to which the elements of a module (namespace, class, method, block of code) belong together.
 The cohesion can be *high* or *low*.

-High cohesion module is preferable because the elements of such module focus solely on a single task.
+A high cohesion module is preferable because the elements of such a module focus solely on a single task.
 It makes the module:

 * *Focused* and *understandable*: easier to understand what the module does
 * *Maintainable* and *easier to refactor*: the change in the module affects fewer modules